Burrata Cheese vs Mahón-Menorca Cheese

 Burrata Cheese has a fat content of 60% fat in dry matter.
 Burrata's texture can be described as "soft, creamy".
 Mahón-Menorca's texture can be described as "firm".

-Burrata Cheese has a mild, lactic flavor.
-Mahón-Menorca Cheese has a salty and spicy flavor.
+Burrata Cheese has a mild, lactic taste.
+Mahón-Menorca Cheese has a salty and spicy taste.
 Mahón-Menorca's aroma can be described as "lactic, buttery".

 Appearance and Aging